walldmtd/fs-usage.yazi/README.md

     -- Default: true
     bar = true

+    -- Percent usage to use the warning style (-1 to disable) -- Default: 90
+    warning_threshold = 90,

     -- For style options, any unset options use the progress bar style --   from the Yazi flavor if available, otherwise it falls back to --   the default Yazi style.